 Actual affordability relies on understanding local household income to determine what is reasonably afforded by existing residents, how much of a gap exists and what is required to ensure more realistic affordability.
-The Affordability Ratio is determined by dividing the purchase price affordable to the average household income by the average sales price.
-Nationally, it takes three times the average income to afford the average sales price.
+The Affordability Ratio is determined by dividing the purchase price affordable to the average household income, by the average sales price.
+Nationally, it takes three times the average income to afford the average sales price; within the mining towns, this ratio averages 2.8.
 This doesn't mean that families are paying that, it means that most homes on the deeds registry are not affordable to the majority of South Africans.
-But this indicator provides an important benchmark, by providing a sense of affordability levels, and how well local markets might be meeting the needs of local residents.
+However, this indicator provides an important benchmark, by providing a degree of affordability.
+We can measure that disparity at the local level as an indicator of how well local markets might be catering to local residents.